tanminkwan/local-agent/README.md

 ```
 ## Open Zipkin web site and check the transactions

-1. Clyde and Bonnie send requests to Deposit and Event every 2 minites.
+1. Clyde and Bonnie send requests to Deposit and Event every 30 seconds.
 2. Deposit produces messages and Raffle consumes the messages via Kafka.
 3. Event calls Raffle whenever it receive a request from Clyde and Bonnie.
-4. John Dillinger requests deposit amount by account from Event every 4 minutes.
+4. John Dillinger requests deposit amount by account from Event every 30 seconds.
 5. Event retrieves this information from Opensearch and provides it to John Dillinger.

 You can see all of them on the Zipkin dashboard.(Maybe http://localhost:9411)